RenaudRohlinger/yogan/README.md

   useEditorComposer,
 } from '@yogan/vanilla';

-// add the editor in the init function of your app Yogan(scene, renderer, {
+Yogan(scene, renderer, {
   camera: camera, // handle responsize dpr for fullscreen });

-let composer = new EffectComposer(renderer);
+let composer = new EffectComposer(renderer); // if using postprocess
 useEditorComposer(composer);
 ```
 <!--